smthzch/stable-diffusion-app/README.md

 ## Docker

-A `Dockerfile` is included, to build and run the docker container, run:
+A `Dockerfile` is included, to build and run the docker container:

 ```shell
 docker build -t stable-diffusion .